PiyushChanda/GCP_Notes/README.md

 A node instance can have multiple pods, and the master kubernetes manages these pods accross the cluster of node instances.

+What do you need to do to expose your pod to external traffic?

+Let's set up default zone/region before we set up our container cluster gcloud config set compute/zone us-central1-a gcloud config set compute/region us-central1

+to create cluster-kubernetes we use the following command line gcloud containers cluster create my-first-cluster --num-nodes 1 This cluster will be set up in default project/zone and region specified

+we can use gcloud compute instances list to see the clusters/vm instances since they are Vm instances in themselves gcloud compute instances list

+###### Install and run a docker image in the cluster
+kubectl run wordpress --image=tutum/wordpress --port=80
+here 'wordpress' is a deployment name.
+Output message - Deployment 'wordpress' created

+We have created a pod.
+Pod is a group of containers. currently we have just one container in the pod.

+kubectl get pods
+output = name {pod_name} , status {running/creating}

+kubectl expose pod {container_name} --name=wordpress --type=LoadBalancer
+This pod by default is visible to other machines in the cluster.
+We don't want only the cluster machines to access the website, so we expose the pod to external traffic.
+The name that want to specify for our container.
+Or the service name LoadBalancer creates an external ip that the container can use to accept external traffic.

+kubectl expose - creates the service, the forwarding rules for the load balancer and the firewall rules for the external traffic to be sent to the pod.

+we use the name of the service 'wordpress' in this case to get the information regarding the service kubectl describe services <service name>
+  or
+kubectl describe services wordpress

+Load Balancer will have an ingress ip address -
+We can see in the Compute Engine/VM Instances page the graph has a spike in terms of usage.
+Since we deployed a container and attached a load balancer to it, the cpu-usage increased
+We need to run a command to expose the pod to the internet.
+This will do the work of exposing the container and directing external traffic to the pod.

+# App Engine
+Does the App engine standard envrionment support os customization?